Atharv07562/Atharv07562/README.md

 - 👋 Hi, I’m @Atharv07562
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...btech
-- 💞️ I’m looking to collaborate on ...paypal
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...by ig
 - 😄 Pronouns: ...he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...hidden gamer

 <!---
 Atharv07562/Atharv07562 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.